-DeOndra is Global’s inaugural Quincy Jones Exceptional Advocacy Award recipient and has been a Global Ambassador since 2011.
-DeOndra is 35 years old and lives in California with her brother, the Academy and Grammy award-winning actor and musician, Jamie Foxx.
-DeOndra is very grateful for her family, who have helped her reach her potential and she is eager to help others with Down syndrome do the same.
+DeOndra was Global’s inaugural Quincy Jones Exceptional Advocacy Award recipient and a Global Ambassador since 2011.
+DeOndra lived in California with her brother, Jamie Foxx, her parents and extended family.
+DeOndra was very grateful her family for helping her her reach her potential and in turn she helped others with Down syndrome do the same.

 While an understudy in New York in the Circle-In-The-Square production of John Patrick Shanley’s “Danny and the Deep Blue Sea,” John C. McGinley was spotted by director Oliver Stone and soon after was cast in “Platoon,” the first of a long list of collaborations between Stone and McGinley which includes “Wall Street,” “Talk Radio,” “Born on the Fourth of July,” “Nixon” and “Any Given Sunday.”